DillonSteyl/SCIE1000/ContextBased/context_exercise_5.md

 This half-life can then be used to determine how long ago the fossil was formed.
 For example, if the amount of Carbon-14 and Nitrogen-14 is equal, then half of the original Carbon-14 has decayed, so one half-life has past since the fossil was formed.

 Your task is to write a program that will calculate the direct age of a fossil sample.
 It should include the following features:
 1. Prompt the user to input the percentage of isotopes found that are Carbon-14.
+The user should be asked to re-enter an input if the value they enter is larger than 100.
+Use 'carbon' as the variable name for this value.
 2. Calculate the number of half-lives that have passed since the fossil was formed and display this on screen.
+Use 'halflives' as the variable name for this value.
 3. Calculate the number of years that have passed since the fossil was formed and display this on screen.
+Use 'years' as the variable name for this value.

 The user input prompt should be displayed as follows: